emoacht/Wifinian/README.md

  - emoacht (emotom[atmark]pobox.com)

-## Reference
+__________

-### How to delete wireless LAN profiles from OS's GUI
+### FYI: How to delete wireless profiles from OS's GUI

-The GUI to delete wireless LAN profiles has come back in Windows 8.1 Update.
+The GUI to delete wireless profiles has come back in Windows 8.1 Update.
 To reach this GUI, see the following.

 #### Windows 10

 [Network settings] from notification area (or [Settings] from Start menu) &rarr; [Network & Internet] &rarr; [Wi-Fi] &rarr; [Manage WiFi Settings] &rarr; [Manage known networks]

-Note: If multiple profiles of the same name exist (it will happen if you connected to the same wireless LAN using multiple wireless LAN adapters because SSID of wireless LAN is used for a profile name), such profiles will not be differentiated and will be deleted in bulk.
+Note: If multiple profiles of the same name exist (it will happen if you connected to the same wireless network using multiple wireless adapters because SSID of wireless network is used for a profile name), such profiles will not be differentiated and will be deleted in bulk.

 #### Windows 8.1 Update